 In early 1994 he and his Dutch wife produced Literary Portraits of China, a 30 month project that brought them to all the hidden corners of the newly opening People’s Republic.
 Upon its completion the images were exhibited in the People’s Palace on Tiananmen Square, Beijing, and then followed by a worldwide tour.

 From 1997 onwards Jimmy began to successfully undertake commercial advertising assignments for many of the world’s leading brands.
 At the same time he started accumulating images of remote and unique cultures photographed with a traditional 50-year-old plate camera.
-Many awards followed.
-When he started to successfully and internationally exhibit and sell these images, this created the subsequent momentum and enthusiasm for the initiation of Before they Pass Away.

 Before They Pass Away